Last Updated: 10/19/2021

 Moldable Paper Mache Pulp

-Almost everyone has paper mache something at least once in their life by mixing glue, water, newspaper strips, and whatever your frame is.
+Almost everyone has paper mache at least once in their life by mixing glue, water, newspaper strips, and whatever your frame is.
 Of course, the newspaper is flat and somewhat unwieldy once dipped in the glue and water mixture.
-Instead, consider making a slight fluffer and more moldable paper mache project by using dryer lint mixed with glue and water instead.
-Just be sure to work on something like a tarp and have a clean-up plan prepared because this project may be fun but it will get messy.
+Instead, consider making a slight fluffer and more moldable paper mache project using dryer lint mixed with glue and water instead.
+Just be sure to work on something like a tarp and have a clean-up plan prepared because this project may be fun, but it will get messy.

 Dryer lint, by nature, is soft, dry, and incredibly flammable.
-While you will go out of your way to prevent a lint fire inside your dryer, if you like to camp or even just go on the occasional trip with the family, it’s hard to beat a dryer lint fire starter and there are tons of ways to do it.
+While you will go out of your way to prevent a lint fire inside your dryer, if you like to camp or even go on the occasional trip with the family, it’s hard to beat a dryer lint fire starter, and there are tons of ways to do it.
 You can wrap dryer lint in twists of wax paper, stuff a bit of dryer lint into the bottom of a toilet paper roll, or even put balls of lint into paper egg cartons, pour wax over the lint, then cut off a carton section as-needed.
-All of these solutions should take to fire quickly and help you create a steady flame to light the larger pieces of wood in your fire.
+All of these solutions should fire quickly and help you create a steady flame to light the larger pieces of wood in your fire.
 Make sure you keep the fires outside – or this could be you:

 Natural Anti-Weed Garden Treatment

 Dryer lint is not particularly right in nutrients for your garden, but it can form an interesting barrier against either erosion or weeds; worked into sections of soil that you don’t want to grow, the lint will form a protective layer that can prevent weed seeds from taking root and will choke out anything beneath the lint layer.
 Because it’s biodegradable, the lint will eventually fade into a harmless addition to the soil.
 Still, it’s also great to hold your yard together at the edges and keep the weeds at bay between your flowers, fresh herbs, or vegetables.